Bachelor of Science in

 Aerospace Engineering

-The Bachelor of Science in Aerospace Engineering (BSAE) program at Embry-Riddle equips students with skills to solve even the most complex challenges in design, propulsion, and systems for aircraft and/or spacecraft.
-For more than 17 years, the Aerospace Engineering undergraduate program at Embry-Riddle has held the top ranking in the nation among schools whose highest degree is a master’s, according to U.S. News & World Report’s America’s Best Colleges Guide.
+The Bachelor of Science in Aerospace Engineering (BSAE) program at Embry-Riddle equips students with skills to solve even the most complex challenges in aircraft design, propulsion, systems for spacecraft and space exploration.

-The prestige of this program doesn’t end there.
-Students benefit from the most modern, state-of-the-art resources available today — the same tools in use by aerospace engineering professionals around the globe.
-No other Aerospace Engineering program in the United States attracts more students.
+The Aerospace Engineering department is the largest of its kind in the country, with students benefiting from state-of-the-art resources — the same tools in use by aerospace engineering professionals around the globe.
+No other Aerospace Engineering program in the United States attracts more students, gaining hands-on experience from the start, with opportunities to participate in various projects, competitions, research and internships.

 DETAILS